microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 - **Launch via npm**: Launch a Node.js program through an npm 'debug' script.
 If you have defined an npm debug script in your package.json, you can use this directly from your launch configuration.
 Make sure that the debug port used in the npm script, corresponds to the port specified in the snippet.
 - **Attach**: Attach to the debug port of a locally running Node.js program.
 Make sure that the Node.js program to debug has been started in debug mode and the debug port used is the same as the one specified in the snippet.
 - **Attach to Remote Program**: Attach to the debug port of a Node.js program running on the host specified by the `address` attribute.
 Make sure that the Node.js program to debug has been started in debug mode and the debug port used is the same as the one specified in the snippet.
 To help VS Code mapping source files between your workspace and the filesystem of the remote host, make sure to specify correct paths for the `localRoot`and `remoteRoot` attributes.
 - **Attach by Process ID**: Open the process picker to select a node or gulp process for debugging.
-With this launch configuration you can even attach to a node or gulp process that was not started in debug mode.
+With this launch configuration, you can even attach to a node or gulp process that was not started in debug mode.
 - **Nodemon Setup**: Use nodemon to relaunch a debug session automatically whenever the JavaScript source has changed.
 Make sure that you have nodemon installed globally.
 Please note that terminating the debug session only terminates the program to debug, not nodemon itself.
 To terminate nodemon, press `kbstyle(Ctrl+C)` in the Integrated Terminal.
 - **Mocha Tests**: Debug mocha tests in a `test` folder of your project.
 Make sure that your project has 'mocha' installed in its `node_modules` folder.
 - **Yeoman generator**: Debug a yeoman generator.
 The snippet asks you to specify the name of the generator.
 Make sure that your project has 'yo' installed in its `node_modules` folder and that your generated project has been installed for debugging by running `npm link` in the project folder.